cncf/toc/projects/kubescape/kubescape-incubation-proposal.md

 - [X] **Clear and discoverable project governance documentation.**

-The Governance document is located in the primary Kubescape repo (kubescape/kubescape/GOVERNANCE.md) It does not contain links or references to other documents.
-For individuals looking to discovery governance of the project, it is fairly straightforward to find.
-The project’s website does not provide links to or reference’s the project’s governance.
-The file is clearly named, and does not appear to be linked from the project’s other repositories.
-While the current governance is simple and clear, improvements are encouraged.
+The project's governance file is linked from the main project repository to a dedicated project-governance repo.
+It contains sufficient information on how the project is governed for an early stage incubating project.
+The project could improve the current governance by linking their official resolutions and Maintainer Meeting notes in the governance so they are more readily discoverable (note they only exist in the [community.md file](https://github.com/kubescape/project-governance/blob/fda8a8122d1a0c0133d5bf216cae6ec092adb290/COMMUNITY.md?plain=1#L27)).
+It is also recommended the project evaluate existing governance templates (such as the [maintainer council template](https://contribute.cncf.io/maintainers/templates/governance-maintainer/)) to improve how the project is governed and formally develop a [contributor ladder](https://github.com/cncf/project-template/blob/main/CONTRIBUTOR_LADDER.md).

 - [ ] **Governance has continuously been iterated upon by the project as a result of their experience applying it, with the governance history demonstrating evolution of maturity alongside the project's maturity evolution.**

 The governance appears largely unchanged since being added.

-- [ ] **Governance is up to date with actual project activities, including any meetings, elections, leadership, or approval processes.**
+- [X] **Governance is up to date with actual project activities, including any meetings, elections, leadership, or approval processes.**

-The Governance shows some small drift and deviation but is not considered substantial.
-Improvements are recommended to bring the current governance execution into alignment with the next maturity level beyond Incubation.
+The governance file was updated to reflect quarterly Maintainer Meetings (of which only 1 meeting is recorded in the notes), and the current Maintainer Meeting notes references discoverable activities that show the application of its governance (i.e. [proposals for new maintainers](https://github.com/kubescape/project-governance/issues?q=label%3Aproject-candidacy+is%3Aclosed))

 - [ ] **Governance clearly documents [vendor-neutral](https://contribute.cncf.io/maintainers/community/vendor-neutrality/) of project direction.**